(Indonesian beef simmered in coconut milk)

 - Coconut milk -- 4 cups

-- Plase the onion, chiles, garlic, salt and turmeric to the bowl of a food processor or blender and process to a puree.
-Add a little water if necessary.
+- Place the onion, chiles, garlic, salt and turmeric into a food processor or blender with a little water and process to a puree.

 - Heat the oil in a large skillet or wok over medium-high flame.
-Add the onion puree and sauté until fragrant and some of the excess water has cooked out.
-Add beef and continue to sauté until meat is lightly browned and the onion puree is reduced to a paste, 4 to 5 minutes.
+Add the onion puree and saute until fragrant and some of the excess water has cooked out.
+Add the beef and continue to saute until meat is lightly browned and the onion puree is reduced to a paste, 4 to 5 minutes.

 - Stir in the remaining ingredients and bring to a boil.
 Reduce heat to low and simmer for anywhere from 1 1/2 to 3 hours, or until the beef is very tender and the sauce is reduced to a thick gravy.
 It will be necessary to add a little water now and then if the sauce becomes too dry before the meat is tender.